 The use of social media has grown exponentially in the last decade and continues to reshape how society communicates and shares information.
 Social media can have many positive uses in health care; it can be used to establish professional connections, share best practices in providing evidenced based care, and educate professionals and patients.
 However, communication about professional issues can cross the line and violate patients' privacy and confidentiality, whether done intentionally or not.
 Health professionals, including students in health profession disciplines, have a legal and ethical obligation to protect the privacy and confidentiality of each patient's health information and privacy.
 The unauthorized or improper disclosure of this information, in any form, violates state and federal law and may result in civil and criminal penalties.
-Health professionals, including students in health care professionals, including students and penalties.
-Health professionals, including students in health care and result in civil and criminal penalties.
-Health professionals, including students in health care profession disciplines, have an obligation to respect and guard each patient's privacy and confidentiality at all times.
+Health professionals, including students in health care professionals, including students to respect and guard each patient's privacy and confidentiality at all times.